openactive/openactive-test-suite/README.md

 #!/bin/bash
 set -e # exit with nonzero exit code if anything fails

+# Get the latest OpenActive Test Suite
+git clone git@github.com:openactive/openactive-test-suite.git

 # Install dependencies
-npm install
+npm install --prefix openactive-test-suite

 # Start broker microservice and run tests
-npm start
+npm start --prefix openactive-test-suite
 ```

-Note that running `npm start` in the root directory will override `waitForHarvestCompletion` to `true` in `default.json`, so that the `openactive-integration-tests` will wait for the `openactive-broker-microservice` to be ready before it begins the test run.
+Note that running `npm start` in the root `openactive-test-suite` directory will override `waitForHarvestCompletion` to `true` in `default.json`, so that the `openactive-integration-tests` will wait for the `openactive-broker-microservice` to be ready before it begins the test run.

 # Contributing